-Electric bikes are a popular form of transportation because they provide a good alternative to the car.
+Electric bikes are a popular form of transportation because they provide a good alternative to cars.
 However, there is one issue that often comes up with electric bikes – whether or not you can ride them on sidewalks.

 This is an important question because riding an electric bike on the sidewalk is illegal in most areas.
 This can be problematic for two reasons: first, it’s dangerous for pedestrians and second, it violates the law.